Pattern Inheritance: A Fork-Based Strategy for Scaling Service Standards

 end

-Every improvement in the template requires someone on your team to notice it, understand it, and manually port it into your codebase.
-In practice, this never happens.
-The template was useful on day one and forgotten by day two.
+When the community template later fixes a vulnerability in its auth middleware, swaps in a faster async driver, or improves its connection pool defaults, none of it reaches you.
+Every improvement requires someone on your team to notice, understand, and manually port it.
+In practice, that never happens.
+The template was useful on day one and forgotten on day two.

 5. Why Fork, Not Clone git versionControl